riya-17/FaceRecognition/README.md

 **encode-faces.py :**

-It is used to create 128-d face embeddings of the imput image as well as custom dataset.
+It is used to create 128-d face embeddings of the input image as well as custom dataset.
 These embeddings are used to compare input image(embeddings) with the dataset(embeddings), the one with the highest votes is preferred.<br><br>

 **DAT file**